Alexhuszagh/rust-lexical/lexical-core/README.md

 4. [Various](https://www.exploringbinary.com/glibc-strtod-incorrectly-converts-2-to-the-negative-1075/) [difficult](https://www.exploringbinary.com/how-glibc-strtod-works/) [cases](https://www.exploringbinary.com/how-strtod-works-and-sometimes-doesnt/) reported on blogs.

 Although lexical may contain bugs leading to rounding error, it is tested against a comprehensive suite of random-data and near-halfway representations, and should be fast and correct for the vast majority of use-cases.

-Finally, due to the heavy use of unsafe code, lexical-core is fuzzed using cargo-fuzz, to avoid memory errors, and the unittests are periodically run under Valgrind.

-# Caveats

-Lexical uses unsafe code in the back-end for performance, and therefore may introduce memory-safety issues.
-Although the code is fuzzed and tested under Valgrind, no guarantees are made and you should use lexical-core at your own risk.

 # Implementation Details